 ISIS does not have an adequate amount of medical practitioners and calls upon Muslim “brothers and sisters” living in the west to come and join the cause.
 This desperation is bluntly depicted through the video as a jihadist Australian doctor, Abu Yusuf al-Australi, argues that the plight is “not necessary [sic] a lack of equipment or medicine but a [sic] mainly a lack of qualified medical care.”
 Truthfully, this claim is valid.
 ISIS’s medical center is well equipped with a pediatrics department, x-ray room, and physiology department, as seen in the video.

-, “[we] make a special call to… medical doctors and engineers of all different specializations and fields.
+However, the disparity between doctors and patients is worrisome.
+In the video, one doctor claims that the reason behind the demand for doctors is due to the large number of patients that need assistance.
+As reported by an Indian physiologist named Abu Muqatil al-Hindi, the hospital started with roughly thirty patients a week and has augmented to serve four hundred to five hundred patients a week.
+This is why, according to the doctor, they need “man power.”
+In a message to the Mujāhidīn and the Islamic Ummah in the month of Ramadān, the caliphate of ISIS declares, “[we] make a special call to… medical doctors and engineers of all different specializations and fields.
 We call them and remind them to fear Allah, for their emigration is wājib ‘aynī (an individual obligation), so that they can answer the dire need of the Muslims for them.”
 It seems as if ISIS is not establishing a health care system out of good nature, but rather for the benefit of the greater scheme of things: a physical state with functioning aspects of society.
 A medical center is just one marble in the jar.
 To this regard, one may argue that this is a stunt rather than a service.